 Oak Tree Osteopathy is an established allied health practice in the heart of Canterbury.
-We regularly care for and treat Boroondara’s residents for a variety of common and not-so-common conditions so they may go about their daily routines with greater ease of motion.
+We regularly care for Boroondara’s residents for a variety of common and not-so-common conditions so that our patients can go about their daily routines feeling great!

 The treating team at Oak Tree Osteopathy has a combined 62 years of experience and has one very specific focus – We are dedicated to improving the health outcomes for all our patients.